Plant picture database for the Phoenix, AZ area. These are some of the plants I use in my palette depending on the preference from desert to lush.

 Budget is certainly a major factor in the design process.
 It is simply an exercise in design if there is not enough money available or allocated to construct it and implement the original vision and intent of the design.

+So if you are working with a designer, don't be put off if you feel they are overly concerned about knowing your "budget".
+It makes the design process much easier and saves alot of "pie in the sky" scenarios that will never get built.
+If you are paying a landscape designer for their time and want to explore different scenarios, that's fine, but always have an idea of the cost to build each of the scenarios.
+Working with a designer who knows how much construction costs are is very important.
 An efficient way to design with cost in mind as you go along, is to hire a design-build contractor.
 One who has the capability of providing costs per their design.
-If you pay them separate for the design process, you can explore variations in the design that meet your budget or to find out how much things cost so you can adjust you budget.
+If you pay them separate for the design process, you can explore variations in the design that meet your budget or to find out how much things cost so you can adjust you budget. |

 Not knowing how much things cost stops many homeowners from establishing a budget.
 Often they go through the process of getting bids (with "free" designs) so that they can get a feel for how much of a range they are looking at with what they told the contractors to design for them.
 If the range is way over expectations, then you now have an idea of how much things cost.